Sample Complexity Analysis of Multi-Target Detection via Markovian and Hard-Core Multi-Reference Alignment: The one-dimensional MTD model: Convergence to i.i.d. MRA and sample complexity

 \begin{definition}[Convergence rate] Let $M \in \mathbb{N}$, and let $\{Y_k\}_{k=1}^{M}$ be i.i.d.\ observations of the form~\eqref{eqn:generalMRA1D}, corresponding to i.i.d.\ samples $\{\tilde{g}_k\}_{k=1}^{M}$ drawn from a distribution $\pi$ over a compact group $G$, corrupted by i.i.d.\ Gaussian noise $\{\varepsilon_k\}_{k=1}^{M}$ with variance $\sigma^2$ and zero mean.
 Let $\widehat{F}$ be an estimator as defined in~\eqref{eqn:estimatorDef}, mapping observations to an estimate of the features $\mathcal{F}(X) \in \mathbb{R}^d$.
 Define the i.i.d.\ estimator as $\widehat{F}_{\mathsf{MRA}}(M) := \widehat{F}(\{Y_k\}_{k=1}^{M})$.
 Given a function $a:(0, \infty) \to (0,\infty)$, we say that $\widehat{F}_{\mathsf{MRA}}(M)$ has convergence rate $a(\sigma)$ if

 \end{definition}

-Recall that following~\cite{abbe2018estimation}, the convergence rate $a(\sigma)$ is typically a polynomial function of the noise level $\sigma$, and is given by $a(\sigma) = \sigma^{2n_{\min}}$, where $n_{\min}$ is the order of the lowest moment that determines the orbit of the signal under the group action.
+Recall that, following~\cite{abbe2018estimation}, the convergence rate $a(\sigma)$ is polynomial in the noise level $\sigma$.
+In standard orbit-recovery models, the optimal estimation rate is of the form $a(\sigma)=\sigma^{2n_{\min}}$, where $n_{\min}$ is the order of the lowest moment that determines the orbit of the signal under the group action.